aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 ## 136           7.7          3.0           6.1          2.3  virginica
 ```

-Or by using conditions within square brackets (quite like base R):
+Or second, by using conditions within square brackets (quite like base R):
 ```python
 iris[iris.Sepal_Length > 7]